tekjoey/website/content/posts/truenas-migration.md

 #     hidden: true # only hide on current single page

 ---
 > *This post was originally posted on a Wordpress blog that I had and forgot about.
 It is being posted here for completeness of my homelab journey.
-It was originally posted in early 2023.*
+It was originally posted in the summer of 2024.*

 ***